mekkanix/mekkanix.github.io/owntrack/quick-start.md

 **Important**: You **should not** add scripts given by tracking services providers to your code directly, otherwise they will bypass the protection guard.
 Include them in the OwnTrack configuration instead (see below).

-You can provide tracking services details to the configuration object required for the first `OwnTrack` function call:
+Then, initialize the OwnTrack guard by providing services' details to the configuration object required for the first call:

 ```js
 const ot = OwnTrack({